Your Cart is Empty

 I keep my morning routine incredibly simple.
 If you want, you can begin by washing your face with a tea tree oil cleanser (I prefer a foaming cleanser), or you can simply rinse your face with water.

 1. Cleanse the eyelids with a hypochlorous acid eyelid cleanser.
 I use the Heyedrate Lid and Lash Cleanser both morning and evening.
-After I wash my face and dry, I spray the solution onto my closed eyelids, rub it in, and let it dry.
+After I wash my face with the Heyedrate Tea Tree Foaming Face Wash and dry, I spray the solution onto a cotton ball, rub it in to my eyelash area, and let it dry.

 2. Moisturize your eyelids and face.
 I complete my morning routine with the Heyedrate Eye Cream and Face Moisturizer all over my face, neck and eyelids.
 I'll then follow up with an SPF, especially if I know I'll be outside for some of my day!
 As you can see, I keep my mornings pretty simple.